The Unspoken Financial Lesson I Learned from My Mother’s Massive Mistake

 I don’t blame my dad for leaving, though others might, and my mom probably does.
 He was unhappy in the marriage and asked my mom for counseling numerous times, which she refused.

-He tried to stay and make it work for the sake of us kids but was clearly miserable.
-Divorcing my mom was one of the best things he could have done for himself, his mental well-being, and us kids.
+He tried to stay and make it work for the sake of us kids, but was clearly miserable.
+Divorcing my mom was one of the best things he could have done for himself, his mental well-being, and his children.

 I don’t blame him for my mom’s resulting poverty, though it would be easy to.
 It’s unfair to saddle men with unhappy marriages just to ensure women don’t suffer poverty.